ggsavin/voting-games/project-book/_build/html/_sources/intro.md

-# COMP 5903 - Voting in Hidden Role Games
+# COMP 5903 - Learning to vote differently in Werewolf

 ## Abstract